 - Choice of the problem space

-- Identifying the design constraints
+- Framing the problem statement and design constraints

-- Brainstorming solutions
+- Brainstorming and narrowing down solutions

 - Prototyping (using Unity)